-Wardrobe ruts are a real thing!
-Because a lot of women don’t know how to make mix and match outfits.
-They buy all these random garments when out shopping then can’t figure out how to integrate them with the rest of their wardrobe.
+Wardrobe ruts are legit because many women don’t know how to make mix and match outfits.
+They buy all these random garments when out shopping, and then can’t figure out how to integrate them with the rest of their wardrobe.

 So they end up thinking they have nothing to wear because it feels like nothing goes together.

 You have a closet full of clothes, but you feel stuck in a rut from not knowing how to make your clothes work together.

 If you can relate, click play on the video where I share my 5 tips to make mix and match outfits so you always have something to wear.

 Outfits do not get created by themselves.
 Well, I guess some do, but those are really match-y match-y, and that’s not a look we’re trying to emulate.
 We want to create original, eye catching outfits that give you confidence while making you look amazing.
 And this requires time and effort.
 You’ll have to get into your closet and start playing around to figure out what works together.
 I like doing this after I’ve gotten out of the shower on a weekend, or in the evening.
 Since I’m already undressed, it feels like less effort.
 And I can be more creative when there’s no work-day time pressure.

 This isn’t an actual hat that you’ll wear (unless putting on a hat helps you step into your creator role).
 It’s a way of thinking.
 Anyone can grab a shirt and pair it with jeans.
 Putting an outfit together that gets you noticed and elevates your style requires imagination.
 You want to assimilate the disparate pieces into a unified family.
 To do this effectively requires artistic problem solving.